thisdot/starter.dev/starters/express-typeorm-postgres/README.md

 If you for some reason need to clear the contents of your database and you want to reinitialise it, run `infrastructure:down`.
 After that, the next `infrastructure:up` command will start up as it would the first time.

-If you would like to clear your Redis cache and reinitialise it, delete the `misc/cache_conf` and the `misc/cache_data` folders and delete the cache docker container.

-If you would like to clear your Redis queue and reinitialise it, delete the `misc/queue_conf` and the `misc/queue_data` folders and delete the queue docker container.

 ### Production build

 The `npm run build` command compiles the typescript code into the `/dist` folder and generates a `package.json` file.
 To use it in production, for example in a docker container, one would copy the contents of the `/dist` folder, and then run `npm install` to have all the dependencies.